melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-app-deployment-from-1vm-k8s.md

 Go to http://localhost:8080/hello to see a hello message.
 Also test out the Spring Actuator endpoints: http://localhost:8080/actuator and http://localhost:8080/actuator/health

-**So far we have done nothing with Docker**, however it is important to understand, that we've:
+### **So far we have done nothing with Docker**, however it is important to understand, that we've:

-- only built and run the application locally: **using a pre-installed version** of Java &/or Maven.
+- Only built and run the application locally:
+  - using a pre-installed version of Java &/or Maven.
 - If we were to hand this over to the an OP's team at this point:
   - we'd need to specify to them what version of Java is needed
+  - which ports the application uses

 # **02-Containerise It**